pnp/pnpjs/docs/queryable/extensions.md

 # Extensions

 Extending is the concept of overriding or adding functionality into an object or environment without altering the underlying class instances.
 This can be useful for debugging, testing, or injecting custom functionality.
-Extensions work with any [invocable](../concepts/invokable.md).
-You can control any behavior of the library with extensions.
+Extensions work with any [invokable](../concepts/invokable.md) and allow you to control any behavior of the library with extensions.

 ## Types of Extensions

-There are three types of Extensions available as well as three methods for registration.
+There are two types of Extensions available as well as three methods for registration.
 You can register any type of extension with any of the registration options.

 ### Function Extensions